-Stakeholders are a part of the leadership team, There was not enough lines to include that person.
+Stakeholders are a part of the leadership team.
 Parents provide feedback through the Georgia Parent Survey and other data points through the year such as conferences, the SMHS Customer Service Survey, PTSO Meetings, etc.

 2.1 Coherent Instructional System

 Analyze the LEA's data (including sections 2.6) and answer the guiding questions to determine existing trends and patterns that support the identification of instructional needs.
 Complete a data-informed self-rating for each Georgia School Performance Standard (GSPS).
 See the Coherent Instructional System webinar for additional information and guidance.